 We have presented a protocol for persistent content dissemination in hybrid vehicular networks.
 Messages specify a point of interest and a persistence area (i.e., a set of roads) in which the information needs to remain in order to notify subscribers.
 Subscribers are vehicles interested in the information.
 Our mechanism exploits the navigation system information to generate and match subscriptions, to route and store the message in the relevant area.
+Furthermore, we designed a simple framework to accommodate such kind of communication and we implemented it.
+Our implementation is using Microsoft MapPoint as a navigation system, GPS, and 802.11 wireless network.

-We have evaluated our approach by using realistic traffic traces.
+Firstly we evaluated our approach using a small number of real vehicles.
+Secondly, we run an extensive large-scale simulation using realistic traffic traces.
 The results show good performance in various settings in terms of overhead and message delivery, also with respect to epidemic dissemination.

-Acknowledgments: We would like to acknowledge the support of the EPSRC through the Project CREAM (EP/C544765/1).
+Acknowledgments: We would like to acknowledge the support of the EPSRC through the Project CREAM.